xpack/web-jekyll/_posts/releases/ninja-build/2021-03-16-ninja-build-v1-10-2-2-released.md

 ---
 title:  xPack Ninja Build v1.10.2-2 released

-summary: "Version 1.10.2-2 is a maintenance release of the **xPack Ninja Build** package, fixing the spawning of cmd.exe scripts on Windows"
+summary: "Version 1.10.2-2 is a maintenance release of the **xPack Ninja Build** package, fixing the spawning of cmd.exe scripts on Windows."

 version: 1.10.2-2
 npm_subversion: 1